stnolting/neorv32/README.md

 | [RISC-V compliance test](https://github.com/stnolting/neorv32_riscv_compliance) | [![Test](https://img.shields.io/travis/stnolting/neorv32_riscv_compliance/master.svg?label=compliance)](https://travis-ci.com/stnolting/neorv32_riscv_compliance) | |

-### Limitations to be fixed
+### Non RISC-V-Compliant

-* No exception is triggered in `E`-mode when using registers above `x15` yet
+* No exception is triggered in `E` mode when using registers above `x15`
-* `misa` CSR is read-only; no dynamic enabling/disabling of implemented CPU extensions during runtime
+* `misa` CSR is read-only - no dynamic enabling/disabling of implemented CPU extensions during runtime
+* Machine software interrupt `msi` is implemented, but there is no mechanism available to trigger it

 ### To-Do / Wish List

+- Option to use DSPs for multiplications in `M` extensions (would be so much faster)
 - Synthesis results for more platforms
 - Port Dhrystone benchmark
 - Implement atomic operations (`A` extension)
 - Implement co-processor for single-precision floating-point operations (`F` extension)
 - Implement user mode (`U` extension)
+- Maybe port an RTOS (like [freeRTOS](https://www.freertos.org/) or [RIOT](https://www.riot-os.org/))
 - Make a 64-bit branch
-- Maybe port an RTOS (like [freeRTOS](https://www.freertos.org/) or [RIOT](https://www.riot-os.org/))